UVU-AI-Innovate/UTTA/examples/README.md

 ## Running the Examples

-All examples are designed to be educational and include safety measures to prevent accidental execution that might incur costs or require significant computing resources.
+All examples include safety measures to prevent accidental execution that might incur costs or require significant computing resources.

 ### DSPy Example